 Political power in the Democratic Socialist Republic of Sri Lanka since independence in 1948 has alternated between two main political parties – the leftist Sri Lanka Freedom Party (SLFP) and the centre-right United National Party (UNP).
 The President is directly elected and is Head of State, Head of Government and Commander-in-Chief of the armed forces.

-Sri Lanka’s political landscape has changed significantly since the election of President Maithripala Sirisena in January 2015.
+Sri Lanka’s political landscape changed significantly with the election of President Maithripala Sirisena in January 2015.
 President Sirisena and Prime Minister Ranil Wickremesinghe formed a ‘national unity government’ after August 2015 parliamentary elections, comprised of both main political parties.
-Their political reform agenda includes implementing a national reconciliation package and drafting a new Constitution that incorporates political devolution to the provinces, abolishing the executive presidency.
+Their political reform agenda included a national reconciliation package and drafting a new Constitution, incorporating political devolution to the provinces and abolishing the executive presidency.

 Sri Lanka’s economic prospects have improved considerably since the end of the civil conflict in 2009.

-It is on the cusp of becoming an upper-middle income country, with a per capita income of USD 3,912 in 2015.
-Sri Lanka’s economy grew an average 6.4 percent between 2010-2015, reflecting a peace dividend and a policy thrust towards reconstruction and growth.
+In 2017, Sri Lanka’s GDP per capita was US$3,927.
+Sri Lanka’s economy grew an average 6.2 per cent between 2012-2017, reflecting a peace dividend and a policy thrust towards reconstruction and growth.
 Sri Lanka’s economy has transitioned from a previously predominantly rural-based agriculture economy towards a more urbanised economy driven by services.
-In 2015, the service sector accounted for 62.4 percent of Gross Domestic Product (GDP), followed by manufacturing (28.9 percent), and agriculture (8.7 percent).
+In 2016, the service sector accounted for 60.6 per cent of Gross Domestic Product (GDP), followed by industry, including manufacturing (30.9 per cent), and agriculture (8.5 per cent).

-Sri Lanka ranked 73rd in the Human Development Index in 2014 and has comfortably surpassed most of the Millennium Development Goals (MDG) targets set for 2015.
-Strong economic growth in the last decade has led to improved shared prosperity and an important decline in poverty.
-Extreme poverty remains low, as the $1.90 (PPP 2011) poverty rate fell half a percentage point, from 2.4 to 1.9 percent between 2009/10 and 2012/13.
-However, moderate poverty remains a challenge.
-In 2012/13, around 15 percent of the population lived on less than $3.10 per day.
+Sri Lanka ranked 73rd in the Human Development Index in 2016 and has comfortably surpassed most of the Millennium Development Goals (MDG) targets set for 2015.
+Strong economic growth in the last decade has led to improved prosperity and a decline in absolute poverty.
+Recent survey figures found 6.7% of the population fell below the national poverty line, representing a drop of more than 22 percentage points in less than 20 years.